-- 1. Promote a safe, orderly, respectful, and stimulating school environment, free from intimidation, discrimination and harassment, supporting active teaching and learning. - 2.
+- Promote a safe, orderly, respectful, and engaging school environment for all community members that is free from intimidation, discrimination and harassment (as outlined by DASA), supporting active teaching and learning. - 2.
 Review with district administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - 3.
 Inform the Board of educational trends relating to student discipline. - 4.
 Work to create instructional programs that minimize problems of misconduct and are sensitive to student and teacher's needs. - 5.
 Work with district administrators in enforcing the West Seneca Schools Code of Conduct and ensuring that all cases are resolved promptly and fairly.